shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 Some of the things I took away after watching this movie were.
 - Feeling lost is not so bad; wandering in the desert will lead you to find God and discover who He says you are.
 God promised to talk to Israel by taking her to the desert.
 [Hosea 2:14](https://www.biblegateway.com/passage/?search=Hosea%202%3A14&version=NIV).
 Lowly places can actually be beneficial— they serve as a means of preparing you for great work.

 - Don't try to define yourself apart from God's definition of you.
-As Jethro's words remind us, look at yourself and your situation through Heaven's eyes.
+Like Jethro said, look at yourself and your situation through Heaven's eyes.

 - Obey God.
 Don't fight against Him or oppose Him—you won't win